Jacques Nienaber

-Jacques Nienaber (born 16 October 1972) is a South African rugby union coach who is currently the head coach of the South Africa national team, the Springboks.
+Jacques Nienaber (born 16 October 1972) is a South African rugby union coach who is currently the senior coach at Leinster.
+He led South Africa to their 4th World Cup title in 2023.

 Early life

-Nienaber was born in Kimberley, but grew up in Bloemfontein, where he attended Grey College.
-He played rugby at centre for the 1sts.
+Nienaber was born in 1972 in Kimberley, Cape Province and grew up in Welkom and Bloemfontein, where he attended Grey College.
 He attended the University of the Free State, where he first began to work in partnership with Rassie Erasmus.